Platformus/Platformus-Docs/getting_started/use_as_sources.rst

 ﻿Use as Sources
 ==============

+To use Platformus CMS as the source code create a host web application, copy the Platformus source code to the solution folder and add corresponding project dependencies.
-This option gives you full control over Platformus and your web application.
-Also it is the way to develop Platformus itself.
-Please keep in mind that compilation takes longer in this case, so include only the sources of the projects you really need to modify.
+Please keep in mind that compilation takes longer in this case, so include only the sources of the projects you really need.

 1. Create an ASP.NET Core web application (or use an existing one):